KunYi/Simple-UEFI-Bootloader/README.md

 - A graphics card (Intel, AMD, NVidia, etc.) **with UEFI GOP support**
 - A keyboard

 The earliest GPUs with UEFI GOP support were released around the Radeon HD 7xxx series (~2011).
 Anything that age or newer should have UEFI GOP support, though older models, like early 7970s, required owners to contact GPU vendors to get UEFI-compatible firmware.
 On Windows, you can check if your graphics card(s) have UEFI GOP support by downloading TechPowerUp's GPU-Z utility and seeing whether or not the UEFI checkbox is checked.
 If it is, you're all set!
+On Macs, boot the system with rEFIt and, in the "About rEFIt" tool (it's one of the small icons) a compatible system will state "Screen Output: Graphics Output (UEFI)" right above "Return to Main Menu."

 *NOTE: You need to check each graphics card if there is a mix, as you will only be able to use the ones with UEFI GOP support.
 Per the system requirements above, you need at least one compliant device.*